viswajith-ks/A-Fortiori/README.md

 This repository includes a small automation setup to ensure the integrity of the knowledge base:

 - **Link Sanitizer**: All Markdown files are automatically scanned for broken or missing relative links before commits.
-- **Pre-commit Hook**: A Git pre-commit hook runs the `scripts/sanitize.py` script to check links.
+- **Pre-commit Hook**: `.git/hooks/pre-commit` runs the `scripts/sanitize.py` script to check links.
 Commits are blocked if any broken links or placeholders are detected.
 - **Placeholder Generation**: If a linked file is missing, a placeholder file is automatically created so the knowledge graph remains consistent.

 ### How It Works